Skip to content

 In many markets, finished barndominiums may fall somewhere around $150 to $300+ per square foot, depending on the project.
 Using that broad range, a finished 3,000 sq ft barndominium could cost roughly $450,000 to $900,000+.

-That range can change quickly based on your design.
-A simple 3,000 sq ft barndominium with practical finishes may cost much less than a luxury build with high-end cabinets, large porches, oversized windows, custom tile showers, stone fireplaces, vaulted ceilings, and a large garage or shop.
+That range can change quickly based on design and finish level.
+A simple 3,000 sq ft barndominium with practical finishes may cost much less than a luxury build with high-end cabinets, oversized porches, premium windows, custom tile showers, stone fireplaces, vaulted ceilings, and a large garage or shop.

 Major cost factors include: